Postgraduate Year 1 (PGY1), Pharmacy Residency Program

 Stipends and Benefits

-Residents receive a competitive annual stipend of ~$58,000 with full benefits including an excellent healthcare benefits package, voluntary tax-deferred annuity plan and 10 days of paid time off (PTO).
+Residents receive a competitive annual stipend with full benefits including an excellent healthcare benefits package, voluntary tax-deferred annuity plan and 10 days of paid time off (PTO).
 Please refer to our ASHP listing for more information.

-In addition, residents receive educational leave and a stipend to attend and participate in clinical presentations at various pharmacy conferences, including:
+In addition, residents receive educational leave and a stipend to attend and participate in clinical presentations at a minimum of 2 conferences which may include:

 - The Pediatric Pharmacy Advocacy Group Annual Meeting